Funding of student organizations during the 1989 Tiananmen Square protests and massacre: Rest of the world

 Apart from the support from Hong Kong, in other parts of the world support for the Tiananmen protesters also took place.
-Citizens in countries such as the United States, Canada, Japan, Taiwan, Australia, and across Europe, like their Hong Kong counterparts also showed support for the Beijing students by organizing large rallies and writing open letters in protest to the actions of the Chinese Communist government.
+In the United States, Canada, Japan, Taiwan, Australia, and across Europe, large solidarity rallies were organized and open letters were written in protest against the Chinese government.
 Like in Hong Kong, these countries also contributed large donations of money in support of the protesters.